 Editor’s Note (08/16/20) for CT coverage on major campus events leading up to the flag removal, look at articles tagged flag display.

-The iconic flag display on the first floor of Wilson Commons was temporarily taken down last night in response to ongoing complaints about the accuracy of the flags.
+The iconic flag display on the ground floor of Wilson Commons was temporarily taken down last night in response to ongoing complaints about the accuracy of the flags.

 The display, located in Hirst Lounge, is meant to be a visual representation of the current student population at UR.
 The bulk of flags are displayed in alphabetical order for states recognized by the United Nations, and there are additional sections for Native American Sovereign nations, U.S. Territories, and “Other Countries and Regions,” according to the display’s webpage.